 - Excessive wear on ratchets, pawls, linings, and brake system parts

 - Wind, load, and other indicators over their full range

 - Improper performance or non-safety-compliant electric, gasoline, diesel, or other power plants

 - Excessive chain stretch or wear on chain drive sprockets

 - Pitting or deterioration of pushbutton stations, limit switches, and controller contactors

-Any modified, repaired, reinstalled, altered, new, or updated crane is required to be inspected to ensure compliance before the first use.
-For example, ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you are able to even use the overhead crane.
+Any updated, new, repaired, reinstalled, modified, or altered crane is required to be inspected to ensure compliance before the initial operation.
+For instance, ASME’s ANSI B30.11 requires a Rated Load Test confirming that the load rating is no more than 80 percent of the maximum load sustained during the test before you are able to even use the overhead crane.

-These inspections should be performed by certified OEM representatives to ensure that all parts of the system have been installed properly and functionally-tested.
-These trained technicians need to provide a full report of the findings.
+These inspections should be performed by experienced representatives in accordance with OEM recommendations to make sure all parts of the system have been tested and properly installed.
+These trained technicians need to provide a written report on the findings.
 At Engineered Lifting Systems, we have all pertinent crane inspection certifications in place.
 Contact us today or call us at 866-756-1200 or 866-756-1202 to take a look at your system before getting to work in the Pike County, MO area or elsewhere throughout the Midwest.